satyagraha/spider/README.md

 ### Notes

-- This application does not honour the [robots.txt](http://www.robotstxt.org/) convention for spiders, and thus can generate potentially a high load on a website by traversing all its pages.
+- This application does not honour the [robots.txt](http://www.robotstxt.org/) convention for spiders, and thus potentially can generate a high load on a website by traversing all its pages.
 This is particularly true if you set a high value for the `--readers` option.
 High loads can be unpopular and might lead to claims of Denial of Service or result in IP blocking, so be warned.
 The workload generated could in principle be throttled by restricting the number of readers and/or introducing a sleep period between HTTP requests.
+On the other hand, if you do actually want a load generation tool, this could be one approach.

+- The application does not attempt to fetch references defined in the HEAD section of a HTML document, e.g. CSS and JavaScript files;
+however, this should be a straight-forward extension if required.

 - Websites providing open-ended dynamic content links, like calendars in particular, may well result in non-termination of the application.
 Adding some kind of pattern match exclusion when determining whether links should be followed would